Yuze-Zhao/Yuze-Zhao.github.io/index.md

 I am a master student majoring in **Pure Mathematical** at Beijing Normal University.
 Currently, I work as a research assistant in the Innovative Intellectual Base for Pure Mathematical, Harmonic Analysis and its Applications, advised by [Prof. Dachun Yang](http://math0.bnu.edu.cn/~dcyang/index.html).

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *cali@mail.bnu.edu.cn*
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *chaoan@tamu.edu*

 <br>

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2024 Fall.
-Contact me if you have any leads!**
+**<font color='red'>[Highlight]</font> I'm going to Texas A&M University to pursue a Ph.D. in industrial engineering under the supervision of [Dr. Rui Tuo](https://engineering.tamu.edu/industrial/profiles/tuo-rio.html)!**

 - **Sep 2021 - Jun 2024:** Beijing Normal University (MSc: Pure Mathematics)
 - **Sep 2017 - Jun 2021:** University of Science and Technology Beijing (BSc: Mathematics and Applied Mathematics)